ArsamAryandoust/ActiveLearning/readme.md

 For GPU support, make sure you have the nvidia-container-toolkit installed, and run:

-`docker run -it --gpus 1 -v ~/ActiveLearning:/ActiveLearning -p 3333:1111 main_notebook`
+`docker run -it --gpus all -v ~/ActiveLearning:/ActiveLearning -p 3333:1111 main_notebook`

 Next, open the link showing up in your terminal (e.g. http://127.0.0.1:3333/?token=38b8cccba94e7360d52d2935df065a99c567e2d2b203d558) to run Jupyter notebook sessions inside the docker container from your browser.